Why should I file Form 6765?

 - Understated Form 6765: there’s also the possibility of understating the amount of R&D that your company engaged in.
 In this case, you could be leaving tens of thousands in cash, every year, unclaimed.

-In sum, we highly recommend that you work with a tax CPA to file both your 1120 and your FOrm 6765 R&D Tax Credit to ensure that your startup claims all reasonable and qualified R&D expenses in order to achieve up to $250,000 in cash back every year.
+In sum, we highly recommend that you work with a tax CPA to file both your 1120 and your Form 6765 R&D Tax Credit to ensure that your startup claims all reasonable and qualified R&D expenses in order to achieve up to $250,000 in cash back every year.
+And note that the maximum amount cash back is doubling, but for the tax year 2023.

 Finally, if you do choose to file Form 6765 and 1120 yourself, the work does not stop there.
 You will need to file and monitor Form 8974: Qualified Small Business Payroll Tax Credit for Increasing Research Activities, every quarter with your payroll provider until the full credit is claimed, which often takes 5 quarters.
 This lead us to another problem that we see every year: